IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-You can change the credentials to ones assigned to you and connect to the UID2 Production environment if necessary.
-For details, see [Optional: Reduce Latency by Setting the API Base URL for the Production Environment](#optional-reduce-latency-by-setting-the-api-base-url-for-the-production-environment). (**GWH_SW are we still using the sample application here?**)
+If necessary, you can also change the default Subscription ID and public key to ones assigned to you, and connect to the UID2 Production environment.
+For details, see [Optional: Reduce Latency by Setting the API Base URL for the Production Environment](#optional-reduce-latency-by-setting-the-api-base-url-for-the-production-environment).

-## Complete UID2 Account Setup
+## Complete the UID2 Account Setup

-Complete the UID2 account setup by following the steps described in [Account Setup](../getting-started/gs-account-setup.md).
-As part of the account setup process, you'll need to provide a list of all the app names (Android Application ID, iOS App Bundle ID, and App Store ID) for the mobile apps that you'll be integrating with the UID2 mobile SDKs.
+To set up your account, follow the steps described in [Account Setup](../getting-started/gs-account-setup.md).
+As part of the account setup process, you'll need to provide a list of names for all the mobile apps that you'll be integrating with the UID2 mobile SDKs, including any of these values that apply:

+- Android Application ID
+- iOS App Bundle ID
+- App Store ID

-When account setup is complete, you'll receive a [subscription ID and public key](../getting-started/gs-credentials.md#subscription-id-and-public-key).
-These values are unique to you, and you'll be required to use them to [configure the UID2 mobile SDK](#configure-the-uid2-mobile-sdk).
+When account setup is complete, you'll receive a [Subscription ID and public key](../getting-started/gs-credentials.md#subscription-id-and-public-key).
+These values are unique to you, and you'll use them when you [configure the UID2 mobile SDK](#configure-the-uid2-mobile-sdk).

 ## Add the UID2 Mobile SDK to Your Mobile App